-The first of its kind, our BA (Hons) Black Studies will help you recognise and appreciate the achievements and movements of Black scholars, activists and communities.
+The first of its kind in Europe, our BA (Hons) Black Studies will help you recognise and appreciate the achievements and movements of Black scholars, activists and communities.

 If you are interested in the history, popular cultures, artistic and social movements of people in the African diaspora, our new Black Studies course will provide you with the big picture perspective on this emerging discipline.

 Taught by leading, research-active lecturers and tutors, Black Studies will see you encounter a range of viewpoints, as well as gaining valuable experience within the public, private and voluntary sectors.